 Failed loads can be retried by using the grid API

 retryServerSideLoads().
 This will retry all loads that have previously failed.

 Below shows two examples demonstrating retrying failed loads.
-One example uses the Full Store while the other uses the Partial Store.
+One example uses Infinite Scroll and the other does not use Infinite Scroll.
 Both examples otherwise work identically.
 Note the following:

 - When the checkbox 'Make Loads Fail' is checked, all subsequent loads will fail, i.e. the Datasource will call

 success().
 Try checking the checkbox and expand a few groups to observe failed loading.

 - When the button 'Retry Failed Loads' is pressed, any loads which were marked as failed are retried.

 - When the button 'Reset Entire Grid' is pressed, the grid will reset.
 This allows you to have 'Make Loads Fail' checked while starting from scratch, thus failing loading of the top level of rows.